MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-27.md

 Please include your data sources and URLs
 -->

-As a financial analyst, use the report to:
+Financial analysts use the report to:

-* Analyze financial performance by reviewing the general ledger (G/L) balance totals for different dimensions, such as department, project, or location
+* Analyze financial performance by reviewing the general ledger balance totals for different dimensions, such as department, project, or location.
-* Help identify areas for cost savings or revenue generation and make recommendations for improving financial performance
+* Identify areas to save cost or generate revenue, and make recommendations for improving financial performance.
-* Prepare financial reports for stakeholders, such as investors or executives based on the data obtained from the report
+* Use the report data to prepare financial reports for stakeholders such as investors or executives.

-As a financial accountant, use the report to:
+Financial accountants use the report to:

-* Prepare financial statements, such as income statements, balance sheets, and cash flow statements, based on the data obtained from the report
+* Use the report data to prepare financial statements, such as income statements, balance sheets, and cash flow statements.
-* Verify the accuracy of the financial data by ensuring that the general ledger (G/L) balance totals for different dimensions are correct and balanced
+* Verify the accuracy of the financial data by ensuring that the general ledger balance totals for different dimensions are correct and balance.
-* Identify any discrepancies or errors in financial data and investigate further as necessary
+* Identify discrepancies or errors in financial data and investigate them.

-As a financial controller, use the report to:
+Financial controllers use the report to:

-* Monitor the financial health of the business by reviewing the general ledger (G/L) balance totals for different dimensions, such as department, project, or location
+* Monitor the financial health of the business by reviewing the general ledger balance totals for different dimensions, such as department, project, or location.
-* Help identify areas for cost savings or revenue generation and make recommendations for improving financial performance
+* Identify areas to save cost or generate revenue, and make recommendations for improving financial performance.
-* Prepare financial reports for internal and external stakeholders, such as board members or regulatory agencies based on the data obtained from the report
+* Use the report data to prepare financial reports for internal and external stakeholders such as board members or regulatory agencies.

 ## Try the report